Fixing broken lattice under a deck the easy way.

-Then he removed the staples and fit the new piece into the lattice on the deck.
+Then we removed the staples and fit the new piece into the lattice on the deck.

-He used some small nails to attach the new pieces to the deck.
+Hubs used a couple of small nails to attach the new pieces to the deck.

 Once all of the pieces were in place, he took a small saw and cut down the pies that were too long.
 This week I’ll apply some of the sealant we applied to the rest of the deck to protect them.